ESL Kids Classroom Games & Activities

 Backs to the Board Game: This one is good for higher level kids.
 Make two teams and stand one S from each team in front of the board, facing away from it.
 Write a word or draw a picture on the board (e.g. "hamburger") and the Ss have to explain that word to their team member (e.g. you can buy it in McDonalds, it's got cheese and ketchup in it).
 The first S out of the two standing in front of the board to guess the word wins a point for his/her team.

 Badminton: Good for reviewing target vocabulary (words or communicative expressions).
 Set a "court" into the classroom by placing a skip-rope tied up to two chairs.
 Make two small teams (the other Ss can be the crowd and or challengers).
 Give each S a flyswatter ("Racket").
 Inflate a balloon (this will be the ball).
 Remember: the younger the Ss, the bigger the balloon must be (slower).
-Decide who serves and for every point one team scores, have the opposite team call out the flashcard or picture card by the T shown.
+Decide who serves and for every winning shot the team to call out the flashcard or picture card shown by the T to get a point.
 Lots of fun!
 (NOTE: For very active Ss be careful since they might hit the others' faces when playing). (submitted by Salvador Domingo)